tyler-technologies-oss/forge-design-system/blog/2025-02-06-forge-2025/index.md

 :::warning
 Keep in mind that automated tools can only catch a portion of accessibility issues, and manual testing is still required to ensure that your applications are fully accessible.

-These tools can also produce [false positives][coda-false-positives], so it's important to review the results and verify that the issues are real before making changes.
+These tools can also produce **false positives**, so it's important to review the results and verify that the issues are real before making changes.
+We've started an initiative to document and track these false positives in Coda, and we encourage you to **[review this list][coda-false-positives]** and provide feedback if you encounter any false positives in your applications.

 Please reach out to our accessibility experts if you have any questions or need assistance with accessibility in your applications.